Relational Sentence Embedding for Flexible Semantic Matching: Introduction

-First, with relation modeling, RSE can leverage multi-source relational data for improved generalizability.
+First, with relation modelling, RSE can leverage multi-source relational data for improved generalizability.
 Earlier work mainly focuses on using NLI data for supervised sentence embedding learning, as the best performance is witnessed.
 It remains an under-explored problem to learn from multi-source relational data jointly for sentence representation learning.
 Table~\ref{tab:demo1} shows our experimental study to combine multi-source relational data as the positive samples for contrastive sentence embedding learning \cite{gao2021simcse}.
 Simply merging all relational data leads to performance down-gradation (ref.~'All-Above').
-In contrast, with explicit relation modeling by translation operations, RSE can effectively leverage multi-source relational information into a shared sentence encoder while providing exceptional performance.
+In contrast, with explicit relation modelling by translation operations, RSE can effectively leverage multi-source relational information into a shared sentence encoder while providing exceptional performance.

-Second, RSE can provide fine-grained relational similarity scores of sentence pairs.
+Second, unlike conventional SE, RSE can provide fine-grained relational similarity scores of sentence pairs.
 As shown in Figure~\ref{fig:sent-rank-b}, conventional sentence embedding computes one unified similarity score for sentence pairs.
 It is less flexible and interpretable as no detailed information is provided about what aspects of sentences are similar.
 In contrast, as shown in Figure~\ref{fig:sent-rank-c}, RSE can infer fine-grained sentence similarity scores according to the relation of interest, which are critical features for heterogeneous applications (e.g., retrieval and clustering).
+RSE can vastly extend the sentence embedding concept and has excellent potential in methodology development and applications.

 We benchmark our approach on 19 datasets to verify the effectiveness and generalizability of our approach.
 For semantic textual similarity, we conduct experiment on seven standard STS \cite{agirre-etal-2012-semeval,agirre-etal-2013-sem,agirre-etal-2014-semeval,agirre-etal-2015-semeval,agirre-etal-2016-semeval,cer-etal-2017-semeval,marelli-etal-2014-sick} datasets and STR dataset \cite{abdalla2021makes}.
 RSE achieves an averaged Spearsman's correlation of 82.18\% with BERT\textsubscript{\texttt{base}} model on STS datasets.
 We also achieve SOTA performance on 7 transfer tasks \cite{conneau-kiela-2018-senteval}, and 4 domain-specific tasks \cite{wang-etal-2021-tsdae-using}.
-We also present the case study and in-depth discussion to demonstrate the potential of our approach.
+We also present the case study and in-depth discussions.